What do education students value in teaching staff?

 What learning environment and culture sustain engagement?

-Inclusive, collaborative environments strengthen learning and community.
-Staff shape these cultures by modelling open communication, respectful dialogue, and a willingness to try and evaluate new teaching methods.
-Where groupwork is required, design for purpose—roles, criteria, and milestones—supported by light-touch facilitation to improve the experience students report when working with peers.
-Effective use of learning technologies can broaden participation and prepare students for contemporary educational practice.
+Inclusive, collaborative environments strengthen both learning and belonging.
+Staff shape that culture by modelling open communication, respectful dialogue, and a willingness to test and evaluate new teaching methods.
+Where groupwork is required, design it for purpose, with clear roles, criteria, and milestones that reflect best practice for group work assessment, supported by light-touch facilitation so collaboration feels fair and productive.
+Effective use of learning technologies can also widen participation and prepare students for contemporary educational practice.

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text survey comments into clear, prioritised actions for Education.
-It tracks Teaching Staff and related themes over time, with drill-downs from provider to CAH and cohort.
-You can compare like-for-like against the sector, segment by mode, campus and year of study, and monitor differential experiences across groups.
-Concise, anonymised summaries and export-ready tables support programme and quality boards, while simple dashboards help teams evidence change and protect strengths in timetabling, assessment clarity, and student support.
+Student Voice Analytics turns open-text survey comments into clear priorities for Education teams.
+It tracks Teaching Staff and related themes over time, with drill-downs from provider to CAH subject area and cohort, so you can see where strong teaching is consistent and where student experience starts to diverge.
+You can compare like for like against the sector, segment by mode, campus, and year of study, and monitor differential experiences across groups.
+Concise, anonymised summaries and export-ready tables support programme and quality boards, while simple dashboards help teams evidence change and protect strengths in communication, assessment clarity, and student support.
+To see where education students praise staff and where they still need more consistency, explore Student Voice Analytics or read the buyer's guide.

 Request a walkthrough